AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset

 \subsection{Properties of High-Quality Vulnerability Datasets}

-Effective training and rigorous benchmarking of AI-based vulnerability detection and repair methods critically depend on the quality of the underlying datasets.
+Effective training and rigorous benchmarking of DLVD methods critically depend on the quality of the underlying datasets.
 To clearly define the desired dataset characteristics, we introduce the ABCD criteria, similar to \cite{sate6_delaitre2023} and \cite{dolan2016lava}:

-\begin{itemize} \item \textbf{Accurate}: Labels must reflect ground truth with clear information on the type of vulnerability, specifically CWE identifiers and, when possible, precise vulnerability locations—essential for reliable model training and benchmark evaluation.
+\begin{itemize} \item \textbf{Accurate}: Labels must reflect ground truth with clear information on the vulnerability type (CWE identifiers) and, when possible, precise vulnerability locations, to support more reliable training and faithful evaluation.

-\item \textbf{Big}: The dataset should be large enough to support training of deep models and enable statistically meaningful benchmarking of detection and repair systems.
+\item \textbf{Big}: The dataset should be large enough to support training of deep learning models and enable statistically meaningful benchmarking of detection and repair systems.

 \item \textbf{Credible}: Code samples should reflect the structure and complexity of real-world software to ensure model generalization in practical settings.